Tuzi06/NLP-demo/readme.txt

 each person should have different frequency range
--> differentiate people by fft sound wave and filter high or low frequency [ don't know if this will work :( ]
+-> differentiate people by fft sound signal and filter frequency [ don't know if this will work :( ]
     => will use some kind of machine learning algo to do the seperation -> maybe too much overlap and cannot seperate signal if multiple person speak at same time -> also need filter out noise